ohmyshake/programming-tutorial/book/programming_environment/Coding_Tools_file/C++.md

 ## Specfem 2D

 Make sure you have installed `gcc`, `gfortran` and `openmpi` in advance.
+To suppress any potential limit to the size of the Unix stack, add `ulimit -S -s unlimited` to `~/.zshrc`.
 Then go to specfem2d folder, and run following command to install:

 ```bash